RedHatGov/openshift-compliance/reference_architecture.rst

  - VPC Peering
  - Route Tables

-**Application developers** do not have a role at the infrastructure level.
+**Application Developers** do not have a role at the infrastructure level.

-**Application consumers** do not have a role at the infrastructure level.
+**Application Consumers** do not have a role at the infrastructure level.

 Diagram
 ~~~~~~~